wei/elevenlabs-packages/packages/react-native/README.md

 **Parameters:**
 - `config.agentId`: ElevenLabs agent ID, not needed if you provide a conversationToken.
 - `config.conversationToken`: Optional pre-generated token, used for private agents that require authentication via your ElevenLabs API key.
+- `config.userId`: You can optionally pass a user ID to identify the user in the conversation.
+This can be your own customer identifier.
+This will be included in the conversation initiation data sent to the server.

 ```typescript
 await conversation.startSession({